bendan365/csnats-wip/README.md

 NATS .NET C# Client uses interfaces to reference most NATS client objects, and delegates for all types of events.

-### Creating a Nats C# The steps to create a NATS application are:
+### Creating a NATS .NET Application

 First, reference the NATS.Client assembly so you can use it in your code.
 Be sure to add a reference in your project or if compiling via command line, compile with the /r:NATS.Client.DLL parameter.
+While the NATS client is written in C#, any .NET langage can use it.

+Below  is a walkthough of the process:

 ```C#
 using NATS.Client;
 ```